Skip to main content

 Domestic Violence among Racial and Ethnic Groups

-Intimate partner violence in LGBTQ+ relationships is not unlike that which occurs in heterosexual relationships.
+Intimate partner violence in LGBTQI+ relationships is not unlike that which occurs in heterosexual relationships.
 One partner exhibits a pattern of abusive behavior in an effort to control and intimidate the other.
-The prevalence is difficult to quantify because crime reports may list the persons as roommates, and not all LGBTQ+ survivors disclose their sexual orientation or gender identification when reporting IPV.
+The prevalence is difficult to quantify because crime reports may list the persons as roommates, and not all LGBTQI+ survivors disclose their sexual orientation or gender identification when reporting IPV.
 Some reports state the rate of IPV as comparable to the rate in heterosexual relationships (Yale University, 2020).

-• LGBTQ+ individuals may not want to report for fear of perpetuating negative stereotypes.
+- LGBTQI+ individuals may not want to report for fear of perpetuating negative stereotypes.

 (Yale University, 2020)